hw-labs/sparkleformation-starter-kit/README.md

 ## My God, it's full of hashes.

 From another perspective these JSON documents are actually just hashes, and with a minimal DSL we can build these hashes programmatically.
-[SparkleFormation](https://github.com/sparkleformation/sparkle_formation/) provides a loose Ruby DSL for merging and compiling hashes into CFN templates, and helpers which invoke CloudFormation's [intrinsic functions]() (e.g. Ref, Attr, Join, Map).
+[SparkleFormation](https://github.com/sparkleformation/sparkle_formation/) provides a Ruby DSL for merging and compiling hashes into CFN templates, and helpers which invoke CloudFormation's [intrinsic functions]() (e.g. Ref, Attr, Join, Map).

-Built on SparkleFormation's DSL implementation is intentionally loose, imposing little of its own opinion on how your template should be constructed.
+SparkleFormation's DSL implementation is intentionally loose, imposing little of its own opinion on how your template should be constructed.
 Provided you are already familiar with CloudFormation template concepts and some minimal ammount of Ruby, the rest is merging hashes.